-Why Recovery Programs Should be Careful with Prescription Drugs
+Why Addiction Recovery Programs Should be Careful with Prescription Drugs

-At most Adult & Teen Challenge addiction recovery centers, we offer drug addiction help without also giving our students prescriptions drugs.
+At most Adult & Teen Challenge addiction recovery centers, we offer drug addiction help without also giving our students prescription drugs.
 Many rehabilitation centers, however, take a pharmaceutical treatment approach.

 Mixing Drugs